tomhague17/PropertyManagementSystem/README.md

 - Issue rental contracts for a given amount of time
 - Terminate rentals
 - Find a list of properties with rentals expiring soon
+- Access HashMaps for all the tenants, properties and rentals on the system
 - See how many properties are currently available for rent

 Both property types are handled using an interface-based hierarchy, making it easier to extend or adapt the system in the future.